wallarm/product-documentation/docs/latest/user-guides/rules/configure-overlimit-res-detection.md

     * Stops request processing.
     * Marks the request as the `overlimit_res` attack and displays it in **Attacks**.
 If the processed request part contains other [attack types](../../attacks-vulns-list.md), the attacks of the corresponding types will be displayed as well.
-    * Allows original request to reach the application (protection bypass).
-Note that the application has the risk to be exploited by the attacks included in both processed and unprocessed request parts.
-The default general configuration and [adjusting for specific endpoints](#specific-endpoint-configuration) minimizes this risk.
+    * Allows original request to reach the application (protection bypass).<!-- Note that the application has the risk to be exploited by the attacks included in both processed and unprocessed request parts.
+The default general configuration and [adjusting for specific endpoints](#specific-endpoint-configuration) minimizes this risk.-->

 ![Limit request processing time - General configuration](../../images/user-guides/rules/fine-tune-overlimit-detection-generic.png)